Skip to content

 What are the powers of Lakshmi?

 Goddess Lakshmi is known to bestow material wealth and prosperity, which are necessary for leading a comfortable life and achieving our desires.
 She ensures fertility and agricultural richness, which are crucial for our sustenance.
-Besides material wealth, Lakshmi also provides spiritual riches, including wisdom and knowledge, which are essential for self-discovery and spiritual freedom.
+Besides material wealth, Laxmi Idol also provides spiritual riches, including wisdom and knowledge, which are essential for self-discovery and spiritual freedom.
 Her blessings contribute to maintaining balance and harmony in both our personal lives and the wider community.

 Festivals associated with Goddess Lakshmi